pvdz/drew/README.md

 You have input, pre-processed by a lexer of your choice, and a query and apply this query to the input.
 A callback is called whenever a match is found.

+# Language presets

+The repo contains example scripts for two languages and one for plain text.
+They will all parse your input in the designated language and supply the required built-in macros and constants for `IS_BLACK` and `IS_NEWLINE`.
+You can override them, though, through the `options` parameter, if you'd want to.

+[src/drew_js.js](src/drew_js.js) contains `drewJs` which you can call as `drewJs(jsCode, query, callback, options)`.

+[src/drew_css.js](src/drew_css.js) contains `drewCss` which you can call as `drewCss(cssCode, query, callback, options)`.

+[src/drew_txt.js](src/drew_txt.js) contains `drewTxt` which you can call as `drewTxt(txtCode, query, callback, options)`.

+# NPM

+There's a build on npm.
+You should be able to get it through `npm install drew`.
+When you `require('drew')` you should get access to the compiler, the runtime, and the logging tools.
+The language presets describe above are not on npm, you can get them from github.

+There is an example on npm that will be put in the `dist` dir as well.

 # Introduction

 To put Drew to work you call the main exported function `drew`.
 It looks like this: